WEDNESDAY ROSTER MOVE: Cowboys head coach Bill Parcells announced one roster move on Wednesday.

-NEXT UP: The Cowboys will practice just one time Tuesday, from 2:00 PM to 4:20 PM Pacific Time.
-The team will return to a two-a-day format Wednesday.
+NEXT UP: The Cowboys will practice again Wednesday from 5 PM to 7 PM Pacific Time.
+On Thursday the team practices just once, from 2 PM to 4 PM.

 Parcells Meets with the Media